 (4) Despite subsection (2), the Court may exercise its jurisdiction at any time and place, but must not do so at a place outside the State without the approval of the President.

-(5) The President may direct a Judge, magistrate or JP to sit at any place where the Court has a registry and may direct concurrent sittings of the Court at the same place for the prompt disposal of the Court’s functions.
+(5) The President may direct a judge, magistrate or JP to sit at any place where the Court has a registry and may direct concurrent sittings of the Court at the same place for the prompt disposal of the Court’s functions.

 (6) This section does not permit the Court, when constituted by an acting magistrate of the Court appointed under clause 10 of Schedule 1 to the Magistrates Court Act 2004 (as applied by section 10(5)), to exercise its jurisdiction at a place outside the geographical area in which the acting magistrate may perform the functions of a magistrate.